 Configuring the Plex Media Server on Ubuntu

-Step 1: Once you open the above-given URL, a nice interface of PLEX server will appear in your browser.
+Step 1: Once you open the above-given URL, a nice interface of the PLEX server will appear in your browser.
 Now signup to PLEX server using either of the given options:

 Note: The same account which you use to sign up the PLEX server will also use to access the server from the client.

-Step 3: After above step, now provide or select the media folder path for Videos and Audios which we have created above and contain all our media files.
+Step 3: After the above step, now provide or select the media folder path for Videos and Audios which we have created above and contain all our media files.

 Once the media library added successfully, click done.
 You can also install the Plex app on your various devices by using the button Get PLEX APPS but don’t worry that can be done later.

 Step 4: And at the end of every movie everything is good and same in this tutorial, we finally achieved what we want.
 PLEX Media server is up and running successfully on Ubuntu.
 Now you can use any device to open the web PLEX URL i.e https: app.plex.tv/desktop and log in with the same username and password which we have created to enjoy your favorite movies, videos, TV shows locally and remotely.
 You can also use any PLEX APP or DLNA media app to access the PLEX server content.